cast42/blog/blog/posts/about-vibe-coding/index.md

 Software development is changing rapidly overnight.
 Indeed:

-1. OpenAI announced Codex [https://openai.com/index/introducing-codex/](https://openai.com/index/introducing-codex/) on May 16, 2025, for their $200/month Pro users.
+1. OpenAI announced Codex  on May 16, 2025, for their $200/month Pro users [https://openai.com/index/introducing-codex/](https://openai.com/index/introducing-codex/).
-2. Microsoft GitHub Copilot released its new coding agent [2] on May 19, 2025. [https://bsky.app/profile/github.com/post/3lpjxvgje7s2k](https://bsky.app/profile/github.com/post/3lpjxvgje7s2k)
+2. Microsoft GitHub Copilot released its new coding agent on May 19, 2025. [https://bsky.app/profile/github.com/post/3lpjxvgje7s2k](https://bsky.app/profile/github.com/post/3lpjxvgje7s2k)
 3. Google announced a tool called Jules (jules.google.com) on May 20, 2025, making it available for free and
 4. Mistral releases devstral, an open-source model for coding agents on May 21, 2025. [https://mistral.ai/news/devstral](https://mistral.ai/news/devstral)